A dedicated team of three CBF staff tackled one of the UK’s toughest races – the London2Brighton Challenge.

 The London2Brighton Challenge is what its name suggests – the full route is a 100km marathon between London and Brighton.
-This year 1,987 people entered, choosing to walk, jog or run the full 100km Ultra, or a shorter part of the route, either 50km or 25km.
+This time 1,987 people entered, choosing to walk, jog or run the full 100km Ultra, or a shorter part of the route, either 50km or 25km.

-With weather warnings of rain and thunderstorms in place on the day, the three trekkers decided that speed was key, even though the temperature was due to reach heights of 27 degrees.
-The bar was set high, with them averaging 6km per hour, however sadly this was unsustainable, and by the time they reached Tully’s Farm – 56km in, just after the half-way point – the blisters and sore feet had really kicked in.
+With weather warnings of rain and thunderstorms in place on the day, the three trekkers decided that speed was key, even though the temperature was due to reach heights of 27˚C. The bar was set high, with them averaging 6km per hour, however sadly this was unsustainable, and by the time they reached Tully’s Farm – 56km in, just after the half-way point – the blisters and sore feet had really kicked in.
 The group stayed rather longer than expected at the half-way point, simply because no walkers could leave without a night-time guide, and the next available guide wasn’t setting off until 10.30pm.

 The second half of the walk was markedly slower, and the team had the woods and darkness to get through.
 “The woods were evil and a complete mud-bath to navigate through,” recalls Laura Prime, Marketing Administrator at CBF.
 “Fortunately there was only a few spots of rain throughout, and a couple of thunder clouds making noises.
 Although the temperature dropped it was still warm enough to wear shorts and t-shirts throughout the night.”